DO YOU HAVE A PRAYER REQUEST?

 Every little bit of snow we get in Idaho in this third year of a predicted 20-year drought

 Reporters of fact-based journalism

 The Sisters, Oblates, staff, and friends of the Monastery of St. Gertrude (Cottonwood, Idaho—Roman Catholic)

 The Sisters, Oblates, staff, and friends of the Convent of St. Mary (Sewanee, Tennessee—Episcopal)

 Those who teach and work toward restorative justice, non-violence, and reconciliation

-Those killed by gun violence in our country this year: 13,816 children, women, and men; and 28,115 people injured (through November 20)
+Those killed by gun violence in our country in 2018: 13,816 children, women, and men; and 26,715 people injured (as reported through December 13)